Welcome to Community H.E.L.P.

-Community H.E.L.P. provides one on one instruction to improve a student’s basic skills, placing emphasis on skills development and mastery rather than on rote memorization.
-Students in the Community Division are encouraged to progress as “fast as they can, but as slow as they need to.”
+The Community H.E.L.P Program provides assistance for students between the ages of 6 to 18 who have been diagnosed with Specific Learning Disability (S.L.D.) and/or Attention-Deficit/Hyperactivity Disorder (A.D.H.D.).
+Community H.E.L.P. provides individualized instruction to improve a student’s basic skills, placing emphasis on skills development and mastery rather than on rote memorization.
+Students in Community H.EL.P. are encouraged to progress “as fast as they can, but as slow as they need to.”

-Community H.E.L.P. administrators and tutors are in regular contact with parents regarding the students’ progress and are willing, if requested by the parent, to work with the student’s school to address needs, discuss interventions and track progress.
+Community H.E.L.P. tutors are education specialists who work one-on-one with students to develop and improve their skills in reading, spelling, writing, math, organization, and self-esteem.
+Our administrators and tutors are in regular contact with parents and/or guardians regarding their student’s progress and are willing, if requested by the parent and/or guardian, to work with the student’s school to address needs, discuss interventions, and track progress.

-Our tutors are also pleased to work with homeschooled students who have been diagnosed with ADHD or a specific learning disability.
+Community H.E.L.P. is pleased to work with home-schooled students who have been diagnosed with a S.L.D. and/or A.D.H.D.

-Parents and students who suspect the presence of a learning disability that has not yet been diagnosed are welcome to consult with the H.E.L.P. program, though should be aware that there is almost always a waiting list for diagnostics.
+Parents and/or guardians of students who suspect the presence of an S.L.D. and/or A.D.H.D. that has not yet been identified are welcome to consult with the H.E.L.P.
+Center’s Diagnostic Services.

 Contact Community H.E.L.P.